Graham Dorrans: West Bromwich Albion

 In The Guardian on 20 March 2010, he was described as, "Composed, creative, combative, and consistent, Dorrans is easily the best all-round midfielder seen at West Brom since Bryan Robson."
 In April 2010 West Brom rejected an offer of £4 million from West Ham United for Dorrans, and a further £5 million bid on 8 July 2010.
 On 19 July 2010, Dorrans signed a new four-year deal with West Brom.

+The 2010-11 saw Dorrans score his first Premier League goal in a 3–3 draw against West Ham.
+He went on to make just 21 league appearances in the season.
+Dorrans featured more prominently in the 2011–12 season under Roy Hodgson in his first full season in charge of West Brom, making 31 league appearances and scoring 3 goals, including a long-range free kick in a 1–0 win over Queens Park Rangers in April 2012.

 Dorrans was made available for transfer by West Brom in January 2013, after he was left out of a matchday squad.
 He had a "difficult start" to the 2013–14 season, during which he made 16 appearances.
 Despite this, he played more under new head coach Pepe Mel, leading to Dorrans signing a three-year contract with West Brom in July 2014.

 Norwich City

 In February 2015, Dorrans joined Norwich City on loan for a month, which was later extended until the end of the 2014–15 season.
 The move was made permanent on 27 May 2015, just a few days after Dorrans helped the side win promotion to the Premier League, via the Playoff Final.